 DON GONYEA: If you're going to get bad news in the form of a sudden change in the polls, then it's best to get it on friendly turf, and that's what New Hampshire is for Mitt Romney.
 At a town hall in the city of Keene, 83-year-old Lucy Opal gushed as she handed him her autograph book.

-Mr. MITT ROMNEY (Republican Presidential Candidate): I hope you're getting one more.
+MITT ROMNEY: I hope you're getting one more.
 But time will tell.

-Mr. MIKE KAPILOFF (Insurance Broker): If you do mass health care, what's to stop you from doing that when you're the president?
+MIKE KAPILOFF: If you do mass health care, what's to stop you from doing that when you're the president?